 Sadly, it doesn’t have the greatest history, which I will not get into here.
 However, it is definitely worth a look or a drive over this beautiful bridge.

-Tip: visit Desiderio Neighborhood Park for a safe view of this beautiful bridge.
+Tip: Visit Desiderio Neighborhood Park for a safe view of this beautiful bridge.
+You can also Lower Arroyo Seco Park where there are easy trails that gives you views of the bridge.

 After being closed for some time due to the pandemic, the Pasadena Ice Skating Center is now open.

-This old-school soda shop is located in South Pasadena and it one of my favorite spots to take first-time visitors to.
-The moment you enter and see their old fashion ice cream bar, you’ll be hit with nostalgia.
+This old-school soda shop is located in South Pasadena and it is one of my favorite spots to take first-time visitors to.
+The moment you enter and see their old fashion soda fountain counter, you’ll be hit with nostalgia.

-During the holidays, this is a great spot to come to as the spirit of Christmas is alive.
-Many Christmas trees and decorations adorn the shop.
-Stop by, enjoy and purchase a few unique ornaments.
+This is a great place to visit during the holidays.
+The spirit of Christmas is alive.
+Many Christmas trees and decorations adorn the shop with nostalgic and unique ornaments.

 And yes, this is still a working pharmacy.